krys-ch/IMPACT_NMR/README.md

 # IMPACT_NMR

-# Delta_NMR

-Delta NMR is a KRR ML model for prediciton of chemical tensors at the wb97xd | 6-311g(d,p) level of theory.
-Trained on Dataset 4, Delta NMR takes as an input log files with results of chemical tensors at cheap wb97xd | 3-21G level of theory.
-This project was developed by Krystof Chrappova as part of Msci final year project.
+IMPACT (Intelligent Machine Predicting Accurate Chemical Tensors) is a kernel ridge regression machine learning model for prediction of chemical tensors at the wb97xd | 6-311g(d,p) level of theory.
+Developed with datasets of molecules from the Cambridge Structural Database, IMPACT takes as an input log files with results of chemical tensors at cheap wb97xd | 3-21G level of theory.
+Predicted tensors are then scaled using scaling factors derived using the CHESHIRE datasets.
+This project was developed by Krystof Chrappova as part of Msci Chemistry final year project at the University of Bristol.
 ![image](https://user-images.githubusercontent.com/76857765/144690608-f0ef11e6-ac4e-4d4a-85a0-7d1a5beeef8a.png)

-Known limitaions:
+Known limitations:
-1. Molecular size - any molecule that has more than 80 features created with ACSF representation will raise an error
+Molecular size - any molecule that has more than 80 features created with ACSF representation will raise an error.
-2. Conjugation - cutoff function is set to 3 Angstrom.
-This is molecular representation limitation and shifts for conjugated systems will not be accurate.

 ## Dependencies
 * scikit-learn              0.24.2